Costa Rica VAT e-services

 Costa Rican VAT Compliance

 VAT returns must be completed monthly for Costa Rica registered taxpayers.
 Non-resident providers are not required to comply with the Costa Rican e-invoice obligations.
+VAT returns must be completed by the 15th of the month following the return period.
+Tax payers must keep full VAT records to suppor the transactions and VAT calculation.

 VAT is due on both B2C and B2B transactions, with no provision for use of the reverse charge on business supplies.